lfrank01/Engineering_4_Notebook/README.md

 ### Assignment Description

-The Python Dice Roller assignment was the first Python assignments in Engineering IV besides the introductory Hello Python assignment.
+The Python Dice Roller assignment was the first Python assignment in Engineering IV besides the introductory Hello Python assignment.
 The purpose of the assignment was to create a Python program that could automatically roll dice.
 In addition, the program had to take user input of whether it would re-roll or exit the program after it had done its initial roll.
 For the spicy part of this assignment, the program had to also take user input on the number of sides that the dice should have and also how many dice were to be rolled.
 The spicy part also had to give the user the option of changing the settings in addition to choosing to either exit the prom or re-roll

 ### Evidence